ej-sanmartin/ComputerScienceReference/README.md

 Search algorithms are also important to study as they are great ways to ease into Big O notation and space and time trade offs.
 A simple example, Bubble Sort may be incredibly slow but if your software happens to not care about speed and needs to fit into a small file, it could be a good choice.
 However, if space is not an issue you can go with a faster search algorithm such as Quick Sort.

 C# has an Array.Sort method built in which runs a search algorithm based on the partition size of what's to be sorted.
 A small collection of elements, a partition size of less than 16 elements, will have C# run an Insertion Sort Algorithm.
-If the partitions exceeds 2 * LogN where N is the range of the input array, C# uses Heapsort.
+If the partitions exceeds 2 * LogN where N is the range of the input array, C# uses Heap Sort.
 Otherwise, for most instances, C# will run Quick Sort.
 Note that the worst case time complexity of the Sort Method is O(n Log n) and the sorting is unstable, meaning that if two elements are equal they may not maintain their order with each other.

 ## What is Graph Theory?